 - Ginger ale is good for your stomach mainly because of ginger root that is an ingredient in the ginger ale.
 Ginger helps to reduce nausea and vomiting

 - The carbonation in soda can ease symptoms of indigestion.
 Carbonation can help to settle your stomach by relieving pressure and bloating

 - The carbonation also makes you burp, which helps alleviate the gurgly grumbling tummy symptoms

 If you start to become dehydrated you need to switch to a drink that is high in electrolytes.
-I recommend Shaklee’s Performance.
+I recommend Shaklee’s Performance – now called Hydrate.
 It has been clinically proven to: